DataDog/documentation/content/en/monitors/create/configuration.md

 If you are monitoring a metric over an auto-scaling group of hosts that stop and start automatically, notifying for no data would produce a lot of notifications.
 For this case, you should not enable notifications for missing data.
 This option does not work if it is enabled at a time when data has not been reporting for a long period.

+##### Grouping

+For a monitor that does not notify on missing data, if a group does not report data, the monitor skips evaluations and eventually drops the group.
+During this period, the bar in the results page stays green.
+When there is data and groups start reporting again, the green bar shows an OK status and backfills to make it look like there was no interruption.

 {{% /tab %}}

 {{% tab "On missing data" %}}

 If data is missing for `N` minutes: `Evaluate as zero` / `Show last known status`, `Show NO DATA`, `Show NO DATA and notify`, or `Show OK`.

 The selected behaviour will be applied once a monitor's query does not return any data.
-Hencem contrary to the `Do not notify` option, the missing data window is **not** configurable.
+Hence, contrary to the `Do not notify` option, the missing data window is **not** configurable.

-The options `Evaluate as zero` and `Show last known status` are shown depending on the type of the query. `Evaluate as zero` is shown for monitors using `Count` queries. `Shwon last known status` on the other hand is available for monitors using any other query than `Count`, for example `Gauge`, `Rate`, or `Distribution`.
+The options `Evaluate as zero` and `Show last known status` are shown depending on the type of the query. `Evaluate as zero` is shown for monitors using `Count` queries. `Show last known status` on the other hand is available for monitors using any other query type than `Count`, for example `Gauge`, `Rate`, or `Distribution`.
+These options are considerd as the **default status** of the monitor.

 {{% /tab %}}
 {{< /tabs >}}

-##### Grouping

-For a monitor that does not notify on missing data, if a group does not report data, the monitor skips evaluations and eventually drops the group.
-During this period, the bar in the results page stays green.
-When there is data and groups start reporting again, the green bar shows an OK status and backfills to make it look like there was no interruption.

 #### Auto resolve